informalsystems/hermes/guide/src/documentation/configuration/configure-hermes.md

 For example, if there are only two chains configured, then Hermes will only relay packets between those two, i.e. the two chains will serve as a source for each other, and likewise as a destination for each other's relevant events.
-Hermes will ignore all events that pertain to chains which are unknown (ie. not present in config.toml).
+Hermes will ignore all events that pertain to chains which are unknown (i.e. not present in config.toml).

 To restrict relaying on specific channels, or uni-directionally, you can use [packet filtering policies](https://github.com/informalsystems/ibc-rs/blob/v1.0.0-rc.2/config.toml#L209-L231).